aws-samples/amazon-transcribe-live-call-analytics/README.md

 - The Genesys Cloud AudioHook integration option - see [Genesys AudioHook Integration README](/lca-genesys-audiohook-stack/README.md) for details.
 - The new Connect Contact Lens integration option - see [Amazon Connect Integration README](/lca-connect-integration-stack/README.md) for details.

 When a new caller or agent Kinesis Video stream is initiated, an event is fired using EventBridge.
-This event triggers the Call Processing Lambda function.
-When both the caller and agent streams have been established, the function starts consuming real time audio fragments from both input streams and combines them to create a new stereo audio stream.
+This event triggers the Call Transcriber Lambda function.
+When both the caller and agent streams have been established, your custom call initialization Lambda hook function, if specified, is invoked for you - see [LambdaHookFunction](./lca-chimevc-stack/LambdaHookFunction.md).
+Then the Call Transcriber function starts consuming real time audio fragments from both input streams and combines them to create a new stereo audio stream.
 The stereo audio is streamed to an Amazon Transcribe session, and the transcription results are written in real time to Kinesis Data Streams.

 Each call processing session runs until the call ends.
 Any session that lasts longer than the maximum duration of an AWS Lambda function invocation (15 minutes) is automatically and seamlessly transitioned to a new ‘chained’ invocation of the same function, while maintaining a continuous transcription session with Amazon Transcribe.
 This function chaining repeats as needed until the call ends.
 At the end of the call the function creates a stereo recording file in Amazon S3.